-There has been a noticeable shift in customer demand to pre-packaged products.
-As these products can be more labour intensive in their production and may require the use of higher cost raw materials, this has had a detrimental impact on Speirs Foods (2018) LP's overall profitability in the 2021 year.
-To address this issue the business has made significant capital investments to assist in streamlining the production of these pre-packaged products in the 2021 year as well as holding ongoing pricing negotiations with customers.
+There has been a noticeable and continuing shift in customer demand to pre-packaged products.
+As these products can be more labour intensive in their production and may require the use of higher cost raw materials, this has had a detrimental impact on Speirs Foods (2018) LP's overall profitability in the 2022 year.
+To address this issue the business has made significant capital investments to assist in streamlining the production of these pre-packaged products in the 2021 and 2022 years as well as holding ongoing pricing negotiations with customers.